 People with diabetes who consume a lot of fiber tend to need less insulin than those whose fiber intake is low.

 Add more fiber and veggies to your diet

 - Choose whole fruits instead of fruit juice.
-Fruit has fiber in every part of its structure and can be eaten at any time of the day
+Fruits have fiber in every part of their structure and can be eaten at any time of the day

 - Brown rice has more fiber than white rice